-EBRSO's SRT team responds to The Addison apartment complex
+One taken into custody after standoff at The Addison apartment complex

 Latest Weather Blog

-EBRSO's SRT team responds to The Addison apartment complex
+One taken into custody after standoff at The Addison apartment complex

-BATON ROUGE - Deputies surrounded The Addison apartment complex at 3:30 p.m. on Thursday.
+BATON ROUGE - One person was taken into custody after a standoff at The Addison apartment complex on Thursday.

-The East Baton Rouge Sheriff's Office special response team roped off an area in the complex's parking lot.
-Multiple law enforcement officers were seen in the area, which is near the Mall of Louisiana.
+The East Baton Rouge Sheriff's Office Special Response Team roped off an area around 3:30 p.m. in the complex's parking lot, which is near the Mall of Louisiana.

+Sources said the standoff started when a suicidal person would not come out of the complex.

 Trending News